 Glynn Pittman was promoted to Vice-President, Utility Pole Operations (Southern Yellow Pine) of SJ Corporation in October of 2020.
-From 2016 to 2020, he served as Director of Operations, Southern Yellow Pine, and prior thereto, served as Regional Operations manager.
+From 2016 to 2020, he served as Director of Operations, Southern Yellow Pine.

-Jim Raines was named Vice-President, Global Railway Tie Sales in October 2021, responsible for both Class 1 and commercial railway tie sales.
-He previously held the position of Vice-President, Railway Tie Sales, with the Company.
+Jim Raines was named Vice-President, Global Railway Tie Sales of SJ Corporation in October 2021.He previously held the position of Vice-President, Railway Tie Sales from 2020-2021 and Vice-President, Sales from 2019-2020.

 Patrick Stark was named Vice-President, Environment, Health and Safety of SJ Corporation in December of 2020, overseeing all North American operations.
 Since April of 2018, he served as Vice-President, Environment, Health and Safety, U.S. Operations of SJ Corporation.
-From 2010 to early 2018, he held the position of Director, Environment, Health and Safety of SJ Corporation.